testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 2.
 Run few E2E, selectively consider unit tests

 :white_check_mark: **Do:** Always write few E2E tests on top of component tests.
 Based on the spcific nature of the component, some unit tests might be needed as well.
-Thought E2E means different things to different testers, in this context they represent that are done with real collaborators and on a real infrastrucrture.
-U
+Though E2E means different things to different testers, in this context they represent that are done with real collaborators and on a real infrastrucrture.